NOTE: Not all features are included in all packages. Please contact firstname.lastname@example.org for more information.

 The dashboard section displays your tiles.
 With tiles you can:

-rearranged them by dragging tiles to a new position on the screen
+rearrange them by dragging tiles to a new position on the screen

-resized them by dragging from the lower right corner
+resize them by dragging from the lower right corner

-removed them by clicking the "x"
+remove them by clicking the "x"

 display their metadata -- located in the "i" section